-In some ways, creating a killer marketing message can be even more important than the product, service, or course you’re trying to sell.
+In some ways, creating an impactful marketing message can be even more important than the product, service, or course you’re trying to sell.

 Naturally, you want the offering to be top-notch … but if it is and you miss the mark when you promote it, its value will be totally lost!